maddox05/osrsAI-pyautogui/README.md

 - Pillow (PIL): Install it using `pip install pillow`.
 - PyClick: Install it using `pip install pyclick`.
 - OpenCV: Install it using `pip install opencv-python`.
+- Currently only works on Windows.
+MacOS and Linux support coming soon.

 ## Installation